The History of Stanmore Chapel

-Month by month the Lord added to the church until there were over sixty members and the Barn could no longer hold them.
+The metropolitan suburbs around north-west London, including Stanmore, were growing rapidly and month by month the Lord added to the church until there were over sixty members and the Barn could no longer hold them.
 The need to build a proper place of worship became essential.
-The owner of the Barn, who was himself a builder and a member of the church, envisaged turning to the Baptist Union for finance but the majority of members were against this idea, preferring to remain independent.
+The owner of the Barn, who was himself a builder and a member of the church, envisaged turning to the Baptist Union for finance but the majority of members, whilst theologically Baptist, were against this idea, preferring to remain independent*.
 On Monday 5 August 1935 the church was given formal notice to quit the Barn.

 Naturally this seemed to be a great setback, which gave much heartache, but it was agreed to continue to meet in the pastor’s house at 1 Abercorn Road, Stanmore.
 Even in those confined premises there was great joy, for the church was thrown entirely on the mercy of God, both for provision of a new site and for the necessary money to put up a suitable building.